 The project further builds upon Monash University’s model of pastoral care that was explored during Turner Hall.
 For Gillies Hall, this included placing communal kitchens directly outside lifts on each floor to increase incidental bump factors and to celebrate the warmth of the exposed CLT structure and natural materials.

 Architecturally, the project is an outward expression of the University’s aspirations for the future development of the Peninsula campus.
-The facade’s folds and cut-outs are both functional and poetic, providing shading and a palette of five colours reflecting the campus site context; the silvers and greens of the eucalypts, the bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus accommodation.
+The facade’s folds and cut-outs are both functional and poetic, providing shading whilst referencing the surrounding campus context of rich foliage, bold orange of burnt Australian earth and the red brick tones of the low rise 1960s and 1970s on-campus buildings.

 La Trobe University Student Accommodation, 2020

-Offering diversity of accommodation choice, this 624-bed student living development is the largest mass timber project in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
+Offering diversity of accommodation choice, this 624-bed student living development is one of the largest mass timber projects in Australia by volume, utilising 4500 cubic metres of Cross Laminated and GluLam timber.
 It also forms part of La Trobe’s ambitious plan to transform its Bundoora campus into a University City of the Future.

 The design aims to foster residential life and campus communities by reducing a large-scale development into finer grain experiences and a warm and people-centric solution.
 All floors are connected by a dramatic vertical street where circulation and socialising all interact in a wonderfully chaotic and unplanned way.

 The buildings form two sweeping arcs, creating strong edges to the campus ‘street’ network and a large central ‘private’ courtyard space.
 A transparent glazed curtain wall for communal spaces and continuous perimeter seating encourages students to informally sit, gather and engage with the buildings and broader campus.
-Inside, a central core balances two equally loaded wings on a typical floorplate, promoting chance encounters between students.
+Inside, a central core rising like a vertical street through the building, balancing two equally loaded wings on a typical floorplate, promoting chance encounters and communal gathering between students.

 A considered palette applied to the facade and interior spaces references the macro to micro of the site’s indigenous landscape, respecting its Australian bush campus context.
 The colour spectrum indicates a progression from the whites, silver and greys of the surrounding eucalypt trunks to the vibrant colours found in the details – greens, pinks and reds in the gum leaves, and burnt oranges in the bark fissures.